If you’ve lived in your home for a while, your neighbors may seem more like family than the people who live next door.

 We have a whole assortment available including Mrs. Claus, little girls and boys, characters from the Nutcracker, and more!

 A home gift doesn’t need to go inside their home.
 You can also help your neighbors decorate the outside of their house!

 I love this sweet welcome sign.
 Simple yet elegant!

 This personalized door mat is also a good pick.
 Plus, it shows you put some thought and effort into the gift.

-And if you’re trying to find an outdoor neighbor gift that’s a little more unique, wind chimes are always a good choice.
-I like this one from QVC because it features a very classic look that can work with any type of architecture.
+And if you’re trying to find an outdoor neighbor gift that’s a little more unique, this dragonfly wind chime is perfect.

 Items for a Homemade Gift Basket